Wiznet/WizFi360-EVB-Pico-CircuitPython/static/documents/getting_started.md

 <a name="installing_circuitpython"></a>
 ### Installing CircuitPython

-Install CircuitPython on Raspberry Pi Pico by referring to the link below.
+Install CircuitPython on WizFi360-EVB-Pico by referring to the link below.

 - [**Installing CircuitPython**][link-installing_circuitPython]